Skip to content

 Name Type Description Default

-transform Pipeline[TRaw, TTransformed, TCollated, TProcessed]
+pipeline Pipeline[TRaw, TTransformed, TCollated, TProcessed]

-input transform.
+input pipeline.

 required